massoncheg/forgejo-docs/docs/user/email-settings.md

 To stop watching a repository, simply click on “Unwatch” in a repository.

 To list all of your watched repositories, click on `/notifications/watching`.
-Alternatively you can click the menu button “Profile and Settings...” in the top-right corner of Forgejo and click on "Subscriptions" in the dropdown.
+Alternatively, you can click the menu button “Profile and Settings...” in the top-right corner of Forgejo and click on "Subscriptions" in the dropdown.